Go to the top of this page

 Supply Chain ESG Program

-Program contents
+Program Contents

 (1) Goal setting and progress review and risk management at Board of Directors

-Main Initiatives
+Major Initiatives

 Supplier assessment

-(1) For All Suppliers
+(1) For all suppliers

-(2) For Significant Suppliers
+(2) For significant suppliers

 Supplier Development

-Dissemination of Supply Chain ESG Program
+- Supply Chain ESG Program

 Providing benchmarks to suppliers